scottellis/oe-deptools/README.md

 the --graphviz option.

 You can generate a dependency list for a particular package or a whole image at once.
-Don't worry it doesn't take long.
+Don't worry, even for an image recipe this doesn't take too long.

     ~/overo-oe$ bitbake -g omap3-console-image